A method of supervised learning from conflicting data with hidden contexts: Additional experiments and results

-In OSL, since the performance of the low-level models will impact the data allocation process of the high-level subjective function, the training of the subjective function and low-level networks can be regarded as an iterative process, as shown by Figure~\ref{fig:iter} with an example in open-ended regression, in which the different colored lines are designated to different subjects.
-All networks are randomly initialized, and in each iteration, each sample may be reallocated by the subjective function and used to further train the low-level networks.
-With the increasing of iterations, both subjective and model errors will reduce and converge along with the global loss.
-The last subfigure displays the final decision boundary of subjective function.
+In LEAF, since the performance of the low-level models will impact the data allocation process of the high-level allocation function, the training of the allocation function and low-level networks is highly relevant.
+As shown by Figure~\ref{fig:iter}, we provide an illustrative example in regression, in which the different colored lines refers to the allocations to different models.
+All networks are randomly initialized, and in each iteration, each sample may be reallocated by the allocation function and used to further train the low-level networks.
+With the increase of iterations, both the high-level data allocation strategy and the low-level predictions will converge with the minimization of the global training error.
+The last subfigure displays the final decision boundary of allocation function and indicates that all data points have been correctly allocated.